Modeling Noisy Quantum Circuits Using Experimental Characterization: Performance Testing Results

 \section{Performance Testing Results}

-We now present the performance of the selected composite model on $n$-qubit GHZ preparation circuits.
+We now present the performance of the selected composite model on $n$-qubit GHZ-state preparation circuits.
 Using the estimated ARO and \cnot error rates, we demonstrate iterations of this composite noise model which represent varying model complexity and experimental efficiency to achieve a particular accuracy.
 These iterations are shown in Fig.~\ref{fig:ghzperformance}.
 The 2-qubit average case represents the performance of a noise model with only three parameters--$p_0, p_1, p_{\cnot}$--which are taken as the average of the error rates for only qubits 0 and 1.
 This represents a case of characterization using the fewest quantum resources, requiring only 7 experiments.
 We also consider a case which uses these same three parameters averaged over the entire register which retains low model complexity of only three noise parameters but requires the full suite of experiments.
 Our most detailed model accounts for spatial variations in the error parameters and uses individualized readout error rates for each qubit and \cnot error rates for each coupling.
-As with the Bell state example in Fig.~\ref{fig:compositemodels}, we show the noiseless case as well as noisy simulation using the built-in Aer noise model for the sake of context and comparison.
+As with the Bell state example in Fig.~\ref{fig:compositemodels}, we show the noiseless case for the sake of context and comparison.
 Finally, we also show the sum of the minimum TVD achieved for noisy simulation of the Bell state across each qubit pair for which a \cnot was applied in the GHZ preparation circuit.